Frequently Asked Questions

 I’m a Board Certified Relationship Coach trained by The Life Coach Institute and The Relationship Coaching Institute.
 I have training in the Gottman Method from the Relationship Research Institute, The Developmental Model from the Couples Institute, Emotion Focused Couple Therapy from the Colorado Center for EFT, Master Certification in Intuition Medicine® from the Academy for Intuition Medicine, Nonviolent Communication from the Center for Nonviolent Communication and extensive training in trauma that has shaped my clinical approach to be experiential, integral, holistic, and somatic.

-I have advanced training in the Psycho-biological Approach to Couple Therapy (PACT) and work directly with the founder Dr. Stan Tatkin and his certified clinicians on weekly basis to staff cases and stay up to date on the latest science and research.
+I have advanced training in the Psychobiological Approach to Couple Therapy (PACT) and work directly with the founder Dr. Stan Tatkin and his certified clinicians on weekly basis to staff cases and stay up to date on the latest science and research.
 PACT requires rigorous training that involves personal healing, professional growth, and advanced knowledge and clinical skills.

 I am trained in Accelerated Experiential Dynamic Psychotherapy (AEDP).
 This type of psychotherapy helps people overcome emotional challenges and trauma.
 It is based on the idea that people are naturally resilient and have the ability to cope with emotional pain, but that trauma can limit access to these skills.
+I am also trained by David Mars the developer of AEDP for couples now called Transformative Couples Therapy (TCT).

 I am trained in Brainspotting.
 Brainspotting is a powerful approach that targets trauma by helping process and release stored traumatic memories.
 This method reduces distressing symptoms and helps your brain integrate these experiences in a healthier, more adaptive way.